KirillOsenkov/CodeCleanupTools/README.md

 bin2hex
 -------
 A tool to convert binary files to text (hex) and back to binary.
+It can be used as a poor person's binary editor.

 ```
 Usage: bin2hex <input> <output> [<column-width>]*